Culmenus/Teymi5-TV2/verk3/actor-critic.md

 # Value function

 The value() function will be implemented differently by different team members, the general idea is to make a simple pytorch neural network object, with an input layer for our attributes, one to two fully connected hidden layers and an output layer of a single value.
-The parameter update will therefore be stochastic gradient decent that takes elegibility traces into account.
-The policy function will be a supplementary last layer of the same NN that constitutes the value function.
-It will be linear combination from the second to last layer with an added softmax function.
+The parameter update will therefore be stochastic gradient decent that takes eligibility traces into account.
+The policy function will be a supplementary last layer of [the NN that constitutes the value function].
+The policy is a linear combination of the last layer of the NN and the outcomes are softmax-normalized over all possible afterstates.

 The attributes will be represented by a one-dimensional array consisting of the following:
 - The board, represented with a one-hot encoding of each tile
 - The cards in hand, represented by a 50-element vector whose elements in turn represent the number of a given card in the current hand
 - The trash pile (used cards), represented in the same way as the current hand

 The reward function will return 0 for entering any state other than a terminal state.
 The reward for entering a terminal state will be 1 for a win and 0.5 for a draw.
 Note that entering a terminal state cannot result in a loss.
-The value for a terminal state will be around 0 (imperfections may result due to the approximate nature of the value function), and no reward will be obtained after entering a terminal state.
+The value for a terminal state will be 0 and no reward will be obtained after entering a terminal state.